master-atsi/master-atsi.github.io/program.md

 Details about each unit are available [here](https://grist.numerique.gouv.fr/o/atsi/rmrtsDFMHjjc/ATSI/p/27).

-If you are a PhD student that wants to be an auditor (guest, non-degree-seeking) to a course, ask to the staff and fill [this form](https://grist.numerique.gouv.fr/o/atsi/forms/6aQXsppHXjjq984GwNCjzL/237).
+If you are a PhD student that wants to be an auditor (guest, non-degree-seeking) to a course, ask to the staff and fill [this form](https://grist.numerique.gouv.fr/o/atsi/forms/6aQXsppHXjjq984GwNCjzL/237) please.
 {: .notice--info}

 ## Double degree